Kubli/nomoretable.js/README.md

 $("body").nomoretable({"tableclass":".myTables", "maxwidth":400, "customcss": 1});

 All tables in "body" with the class "myTables" will automatic become "nomoretables", when the width of the target device is smaller then 400px.
-Also i don't want to use the default styling, because I have a custom one (customcss:1).
+Also I don't want to use the default styling, because I have a custom one (customcss:1).